revyos-ros/navigation2-release/nav2_docking/README.md

 1. We can check the joint states of the wheels if the current has spiked above a set threshold to indicate that the robot has made contact with the dock or other physical object.
 2. The dock pose is compared with the robot pose and `isDocked` returns true when the distance drops below the specified `docking_threshold`.

-The `isCharging` and `hasStoppedCharging` functions have two options:
+The `isCharging` and `hasStoppedCharging` functions have two options, when using the charging dock type:
 1. Subscribing to a `sensor_msgs/BatteryState` message on topic `battery_state`.
 The robot is considered charging when the `current` field of the message exceeds the `charging_threshold`.
 2. We can return that we are charging is `isDocked() = true`, which is useful for initial testing or low-reliability docking until battery state or similar information is available.